Updated on March 5, 2021 by Asher Fergusson

 1. When to Travel to Cuba?

 The best time to visit is during the country’s dry season, which runs between November and April.
 Rainfall is infrequent at this time, while average daily highs hover at a comfortable 75° to 80°F (24°-27°C).
+Be sure to check current Cuba travel advisories before you go.

 2.What’s the weather like in Cuba?